 Not all of it, but it’s a good idea to keep an eye on beauty products and stay diligent when it comes to refreshing the supply—this stuff is going on your body, after all, often in highly sensitive areas.
 In particular, nail polish, sunscreen, hair products, lipsticks and liners, eyeliner, brow pencils, face creams, foundation, cream eyeshadows and blushes, cleansers, and other like items should not sit on your shelf for more than a year.
 Many of these you’ll be using with enough frequency that they won’t last long anyway, but pay attention to those items that might accidentally stick around longer than they should.

-You’re saving for retirement, which is great, and should feel like an accomplishment in and of itself, but it’s really an ongoing process that requires regular check ups if you want to party hard when you’re an octogenarian.
+You’re saving for retirement, which is great, and should feel like an accomplishment in and of itself.
+But it’s really an ongoing process that requires regular check-ups if you want to party hard when you’re an octogenarian.
 Check up on your retirement plan at least once a year to figure out how things are going, whether you can or should be contributing more, and make considerations about whether you want to tweak your savings plan and/or investments.
 Many retirement plans are set up to run and adjust to the market without your constant supervision, and while all that's great, it’s always a good idea to make sure your nest egg is incubating as efficiently as it should be.

-OK, OK, you knew that already.
+OK, you knew that already.
 But there’s something you might not be doing when you’re settling up with Uncle Sam, and that’s keeping tabs on how much you’re withholding.
-Many have too much or too little withheld, resulting in unexpected bills or refunds come April 15.
+Many people have too much or too little withheld, resulting in unexpected bills or refunds come April 15.
 Ideally, you want it to be just the right amount, and luckily it’s pretty easy to take a quick evaluation at IRS.gov (the amount is based on what you earn and the allowances you claim on your W-4 Form—something you filled out when you were hired).
 An annual appraisal will help make tax time a little less daunting, and that’s something worth scheduling.